javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/no-unknown-dependencies.md

 Read next sections to learn more about related topics:

 * [Defining Elements](../setup/elements.md) - Learn how to define architectural elements in your project
+* [Defining Files](../setup/files.md) - Learn how to categorize files with file descriptors
 * [Selectors](../setup/selectors.md) - Learn about element, file, and module selectors used in rules
 * [Rules Configuration](../setup/rules.mdx) - Learn about rule options and dependency selectors
 * [Global Settings](../setup/settings.md) - Learn about global settings that affect all rules